Tremor

 'Dazzling.'
 Deborah Levy

 Life is hopeless but it is not serious.
 We have to have danced while we could and, later, to have danced again in the telling.
 Tunde, the man at the centre of this novel, reflects on the places and times of his life, from his West African upbringing to his current work as a teacher of photography on a renowned New England campus.
 He is a reader, a listener, and a traveller drawn to many different kinds of stories: from history and the epic; of friends, family, and strangers; those found in books and films.
 One man's personal lens refracts entire worlds, and back again.
 A weekend spent shopping for antiques is shadowed by the colonial atrocities that occurred on that land.
-A walk at... alles anzeigen expand_more
+A... alles anzeigen expand_more

 Life is hopeless but it is not serious.
 We have to have danced while we could and, later, to have danced again in the telling.